nuxy/ec2-ami-bundlr/README.md

 # EC2 AMI Bundlr

-Create an EC2 instance-store based AMI from a standard Linux installation in a couple easy steps.
-Supports both paravirtual and hvm virtualization types.
+Create an Amazon EC2 machine image from a standard CentOS installation in a couple easy steps.
+Supports instance-store and paravirtual virtualization types.
 Can be run on Apple, Linux, and Windows with minimal dependencies.

-*Configure > Bundle > Upload > Register*

 ## Supported Systems

 This package currently supports Linux releases that are not dependent on the _Grub2_ bootloader and _Systemd_ init system.
+This will change in the near future.

 - [CentOS](https://atlas.hashicorp.com/bento/boxes/centos-6.7)